FaheemBalochOfficial255/ZTS-Prac/README.md

 # ZTS-Prac
-I am a team member of Zakariyan Tech Society (ZTS)
+I am a team member of Zakariyan Tech Society (ZTS).
+I am learning programming in C and C++ languages.
+Zakariyan Tech Society is a platform which provides the basic computer knowledge to engineering and non-engineering students which help them out in their future career.
+I have learnt much more concepts of programming from the core team of the society.
+We must participate in this society to get knowledge of computer and spread it among the nation.